Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 |  3 |         4 |               31.6491 |                   81.6372 |                             2.57945 |
 |  4 |         5 |              198.361  |                  560.094  |                             2.82361 |

-The top 20 recommendations based on the example user's inputs are below:
+The top 20 recommendations based on the example user's inputs are below.

 |    |   movieId | title                                                                    |   weighted_avg_recommendation_score |   rating |
 |---:|----------:|:-------------------------------------------------------------------------|------------------------------------:|---------:|